ramazansakin/ramazansakin/README.md

 <br/>

 I'm Ramazan, Software Engineer & Architect, Instructor and researcher of the future.
+I'm looking for open source projects to contribute or we can talk and create a project from stract!
 <br/>